phonkee/grpc-pool/README.md

 All have respective options `With...`.

-# example configuration
+# example

-Let's have a look at example configuration.
-It configures most used options.
+Let's have a look at example use in code.

 ```go
 // create new pool